mozilla/elasticutils/docs/indexing.rst

 A `type` is a set of fields.
 A document is of a given type if it has those fields.
 Whenever you index a document, you specify which type the document is.
-This is sometimes called a "doctype", "doc type" or "mapping type".
+This is sometimes called a "doctype", "document type" or "doc type".

 A `mapping` is the definition of fields and how they should be indexed for a type.
+In ElasticUtils, we call a document type that has a defined mapping a "mapping type" mostly as a shorthand for "document type with a defined mapping" because that's a mouthful.

-Elasticsearch can infer mappings to some degree, but you get a lot more value by specifying them explicitly.
+Elasticsearch can infer mappings to some degree, but you get a lot more value by specifying mappings explicitly.

 To define a mapping, you use `.put_mapping()`.